bernedoodle

 Colors:

-Bernedoodles can have different colors depending on the breed's genes passed on to the pup.
+Bernedoodles can have different colors depending on the genes passed to the pup.
 Bernedoodle puppies have several different color possibilities:

 • All black